-When clients / friends ask me “what’s the best diet?”…I usually share with them what I’ve been up, what I’ve recently learned and some basic starter points / principles such as eating breakfast each and every day, staying hydrated and being mindful of what you are snacking on.
+Before completing the course, when clients or friends asked me “what’s the best diet?”…I would usually share with them what I’ve been up to, what I’ve recently learned and some basic starter points / principles such as eating breakfast each and every day, staying hydrated and being mindful of what you are snacking on.
 But these are what’s known as ‘best practices’…things that generally work but may not suit everyone.
-I’m not a nutritionist after all!

-John made some very valuable and thought provoking points during the 1.5 hours that we all had together.
-One of the most important for me had to be about the “macronutrient debate”.
-Each and every diet that is put out there, is just another version of how much carbohydrates / protein / fat they believe our diets should consist of.
+During the talk I attended, John made some very valuable and thought provoking points.
+One that resonated with me was about the “macronutrient debate”.
+Each and every diet that is out there, is just another version of how much carbohydrate / protein / fat they believe our diets should consist of.
 However, research shows that no matter the macronutrient content of a “diet”, the results are always the same!

 “Do you know a vegan who is in great shape?!”